awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-create.md

 CodePipeline uses change detection methods to start your pipeline when a source code change is pushed\.
 These detection methods are based on source type:
 + CodePipeline uses Amazon CloudWatch Events to detect changes in your CodeCommit source repository and branch or your S3 source bucket\.
-+ CodePipeline uses webhooks to detect changes in your GitHub source repository and branch\.
-A webhook is an HTTP notification that detects events in an external tool and connects those external events to a pipeline\.

 **Note**
 When you use the console to create or edit a pipeline, the change detection resources are created for you\.
 If you use the AWS CLI to create the pipeline, you must create the additional resources yourself\.
-For more information, see [ Use CloudWatch Events to start a pipeline \(CodeCommit source\)](triggering.md)\.
+For more information, see [ CodeCommit source actions and CloudWatch Events](triggering.md)\.

 **Topics**
 + [Create a pipeline \(console\)](#pipelines-create-console)